samuelfneumann/Construct.jl/README.md

 args = ["x -> :(Main.Example.Flux.softmax)(x)"]
 ```

-This configuration file, when parsed by	the `parse` function will result in a
+This configuration file, when parsed by	the `Construct.parse`
+function will result in a
 `Flux.Chain` of `Flux.Dense(10, 21, tanh)`, followed by a `Flux.Dense(21, 3,
 tanh)` and finally by a `Flux.softmax` function, outputting a softmax
 distribution over 3 values.